onflow/flow/agendas/2024/sprint-kickoff/2024-07-19-Flow-Sprint-Kickoff.md

 Cycle Objective(s):

 * Provide developers secure and non-rate limited way to access all of chain data (transactions, blocks, account balance, events, account balance etc) by locally running an access or an observer node [IN PROGRESS]
-* Reduce CPU usage on Execution node by 30% [IN PROGRESS]
+* Reduce CPU usage on Execution node by 30% [DONE]
 * Translate crypto performance improvements to consensus block rate increase [DONE]
 * Continue design and implementation of Sporkless Epoch Fallback Recovery solution [DONE]